jinjialij/data_structure_algorithms/readme.md

 ### 3 Longest Substring Without Repeating Characters
 > Given a string s, find the length of the longest substring without repeating characters.

+Example 1:
-Example 1: Input: s = "abcabcbb" | Output: 3
+Input: s = "abcabcbb"
+Output: 3
-<br>Explanation: The answer is "abc", with the length of 3.
+Explanation: The answer is "abc", with the length of 3.
 ```java
 class Solution {
     public int lengthOfLongestSubstring(String s) {